maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 ```

 ![[Pasted image 20240203161314.png]]
+`.prototype is property of class and __proto__ is property of an instance of that class`
 #### 2. ES6 classes
-behind the scenes classes are still functions.
+`Behind the scenes classes are still functions there is no concept of class in JS.`
 - Modern alternative to constructor function syntax.
 - "Syntactic sugar": behind the scenes, ES classes work exactly like constructor functions.
 - ES6 classes do NOT behave like classes in "classical OOP" (last lecture).